Saeger2015/Education-Analysis/README.md

   * % Passing Reading (The percentage of students that passed reading.)
   * % Overall Passing (The percentage of students that passed math **and** reading.)

-### Scores by School Size

-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).